What You Should Know About Wells at Property Transfer

 Is the water from the well required to be tested at the time of property transfer?
 The state of Minnesota does not require testing private well water at the time of property transfer.
 However, many lending institutions may require testing, typically for coliform bacteria and nitrate, as a condition for approving a loan for the purchase of the property.
 In Dakota County, however, a local ordinance requires wells to be tested at the time of property transfer.
 For more information, contact the Dakota County Environmental Services, which administers the local delegated well program, at 952-891-7556.

 For what contaminants should a well be tested?
-The MDH recommends that all wells used for potable purposes be tested annually for total coliform bacteria and every two to three years for nitrate.
+The MDH recommends that all wells used for potable purposes be tested annually for total coliform bacteria and for nitrate.
 If nitrate has been detected in a previous sampling, the well should be tested more frequently.
 The water should also be tested for nitrate before giving the water to an infant.
 Nitrate-nitrogen in excess of 10 milligrams per liter can cause blue baby syndrome (methemoglobinemia) in infants, which is a potentially deadly condition.

 The MDH also recommends testing the well water at least once for arsenic.
 Test the tap water at least once for lead, which may be leached from the plumbing system, or flush standing water from the lines before drinking as a precaution.
 Testing for other contaminants may be warranted in specific situations.
 Prospective buyers may also want to assess the aesthetic water quality (odor, staining, hardness, etc.) by having the water analyzed for iron, manganese, sulfates, and hardness minerals (calcium and magnesium).